gsrednick/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a community ecologist broadly focused on the spatiotemporal dynamics of marine communities.
-Specifically, I study how the dynamic interplay between environmental conditions and interactions between species contribute to ecological state and trajectories in marine ecosystems.
+Specifically, I focus on 'unraveling' the tangled web of how environmental conditions and interactions between species contribute to ecological state and trajectories in marine ecosystems.

-I am currently National Science Foundation Ocean Sciences Postdoctoral Research Fellow in the [Coastal Dynamics Laboratory](https://coastaldynamicslab.sites.stanford.edu/) at Stanford University with Professors [Kristen Davis](https://coastaldynamicslab.sites.stanford.edu/people/kristen-davis) and [Peter Edmunds](https://mcr.lternet.edu/people/peter-edmunds).
-My postdoctoral work is focused on evaluating the mechanisms underlying emergent patterns of coral reef recovery in Moorea, French Polynesia.
+I am currently a National Science Foundation Ocean Sciences Postdoctoral Research Fellow in the [Coastal Dynamics Laboratory](https://coastaldynamicslab.sites.stanford.edu/) at Stanford University with Professors [Kristen Davis](https://coastaldynamicslab.sites.stanford.edu/people/kristen-davis) and [Peter Edmunds](https://mcr.lternet.edu/people/peter-edmunds).
+My postdoctoral work is focused on evaluating the ecological and hydrodynamic mechanisms underlying emergent patterns of coral reef recovery in Moorea, French Polynesia.
 This work leverages data and efforts from the [Moorea Coral Reef Long-Term Ecological Research Program](https://mcr.lternet.edu/).